Omsk State Agrarian University: University campus and infrastructure

 The second campus comprising the academic building of the Institute of Veterinary Medicine and Biotechnology and its two dormitories is located in the city center.

 Shuttle transportation is not provided by the university.
-However, it cannot be considered as a serious disadvantage as the campus is relatively small and the public transport infrastructure is accessible.

-Omsk SAU neighbors with four other Omsk universities, so that a student can easily commute between their campuses on feet or by bus.
-The infrastructure in the area where campuses are located includes 2 cinemas, cafes, a shopping mall and several grocery stores, and various banks.
+Omsk SAU neighbors with four other Omsk universities, so that a student can commute between their campuses on feet or by bus.

 International performance

 Up to 15% of 9000 Omsk SAU students are foreign citizens, coming primarily from Kazakhstan and other CIS countries.
 Omsk SAU technically can accept non-Russian speaking students, but it does not have study programs in other languages than Russian.

-Since the International Relations Department was founded in 1995, Omsk State Agrarian University has participated in numerous scientific and educational international projects.
+Since the International Relations Department was founded in 1995, Omsk State Agrarian University has participated in scientific and educational international projects.
 Partnership network of Omsk SAU includes more than 100 institutions and organizations abroad.
 These are Grimme and Cargill companies, training centers DEULA-Nienburg and Logo e.V., Hartpury University and College, and University of Hohenheim.

 Omsk SAU reputation and rankings

 Russian Ministry of Agriculture considers Omsk SAU a leading agrarian institution, placing it 7th among 54 participating HEIs.
-These universities are leaders in implementing educational programs and doing research that contribute to the technological renewal of agriculture.

 The university holds 125th place in the ARES-2020 international rankings (category BB+), that proves good quality performance in teaching, research and reputation among employers.

 According to Green Metric ranking, Omsk State Agrarian University takes the 5th place among agricultural universities in Russia, 31st place among 51 participants in Russia, and 641st place among 912 participants worldwide.

 Student life

-There is a volunteer center "Globus", an eco-activist organization "The Earth - our common home", and a number of dancing, theater and music groups.
+There is a volunteer center "Globus", an eco-activist organization "The Earth – our common home", and a number of dancing, theater and music groups.
 Typical events students can participate in are visits to veterans’ houses, charity and patriotic events, help to handicapped people, visits to local schools to present the university to pupils, and sports competitions.
-Omsk SAU encourages students to actively participate in such events by offering higher scholarships for activists.